-John de la Parra, PhD is Manager of the Global Food Portfolio at The Rockefeller Foundation where he works to advance a more nourishing and sustainable food system.
+John de la Parra, PhD is Director of the Global Food Portfolio at The Rockefeller Foundation where he works to advance a more nourishing and sustainable food system.
 He drives programming, grantmaking, performance, and partnership within The Global Food Portfolio, including two core programs – the Food System Vision Prize and the Periodic Table of Food.

 John is an ethnobotanist and plant chemist with expertise in food crops and medicinal plants.
 His research has focused on new techniques for the optimization of valuable chemical attributes of plants in field and controlled environment agriculture, as well as the promotion of a sustainable food system that includes the knowledge held by indigenous populations.